FUSAKLA/promruval/docs/validations.md

   firstLabelValue: "critical" # Optional, if not set, only presence of the label excludes the second label
   secondLabel: "page"
   secondLabelValue: "true" # Optional, if set, fails only if also the second label value matches
-  secondLabelValue: "true" # Optional, if set, fails only if also the second label value matches
 ```

 ## Annotations